oyindonesia/external-api-docs/source/includes/_timeout.md

 ## Timeout Durations for OY's API

-Below is the list of timeout durations for OY's API:
+Below is the list of timeout durations for OY's API, which partners can set when using our services:

 API | Timeout in seconds
 ---------- | -------
+VA Aggregator | 60
+Fund Acceptance (Payment Link) | 120
 E-Wallet Aggregator | 60
+Payment Routing | 120
+Account Linking | 100

 ## Setting Timeout